chandrakumarreddy/robofriend/README.md

   * `Card.js:`

-      This contain code for creating simple robo component;
+      This contain code for creating simple robo component.

   * `CardList.js:`

-      This contain code for creating robots from Card Component;
+      This contain code for creating robots from Card Component.

   * `Scroll.js:`

-      This is to add the scroll component to CardList Component to add scrolling feature
+      This is to encapsulate CardList Component with Scroll.js componenet to add scrolling feature to CardList Component.

 ##starting application

-  * use npm start command( `in terminal` ) within current directory
+  * use npm start command  ( `in terminal` )  within current directory.

 ##Help